Necessary and Sufficient Conditions for Difference Flatness: Discrete-Time Systems and Flatness

-The multi-index $R=(r_{1},\ldots,r_{m})$ contains the number of forward-shifts of each component of the flat output which is needed to express $x$ and $u$, and $y_{[0,R]}$ is an abbreviation for $y$ and its forward-shifts up to order $R$.
-Written in components,
+With this definition, flatness is equivalent to endogenous dynamic feedback linearizability as it is defined in \cite{Aranda-BricaireMoog:2008}.
+The representation of $x$ and $u$ by the flat output and its forward-shifts is unique, and has the form\footnote{The multi-index $R=(r_{1},\ldots,r_{m})$ contains the number of forward-shifts of each component of the flat output which is needed to express $x$ and $u$, and $y_{[0,R]}$ is an abbreviation for $y$ and its forward-shifts up to order $R$.}